naterhat/seattleschools/README.md

 - animate a wave for the flag
 - add UIMotionEffect
 - create pressure point when drag the flag
+- iPhone 6 and greater, the pole texture image is not shown because the height is smaller.

 - BUG - when pull down flag to the further point, able to see beyond the wood texture.